 - the desired outcomes and benefits for the business.

 Basically, your strategy outlines your vision, goals, and efforts that need to be implemented to achieve these goals.
-Surprisingly, many company founders think that they need product strategy only after they finish developing the product.
+Surprisingly, many company founders think they need a product strategy only after developing the product.
 In reality, the best time to start working on the digital product strategy is before the development process.

 The product strategy canvas is a helpful and practical tool.
 By filling in the sections and answering the key questions, you outline things that matter the most for the product’s future success.

 Let’s consider two examples of product strategy canvas.
 The first one is a product strategy canvas by Roman Pichler.
 It’s a tool that helps organize information about the product with actionable tasks for the team to work on.

 On the other hand, there’s a more informal version of the product canvas developed by Melissa Perri.
 It’s also a great exercise that helps product team members and stakeholders set a strategic vision for the product.